• Ensure that you have signed up as a “Bidding” user on the FrontierLandAuctions.com website.

 • Deliver all required funds to their lawyer’s trust account by the closing date

-If the Buyer does not have the money in place by that date, the Buyer is in default under the contract, and the Seller may have remedies such as keeping the deposit and/or pursuing legal action.
+• If the Buyer does not have the funds in place by that date, the Buyer is in breach of the contract and the Seller may choose to pursue remedies such as keeping the deposit and/or pursuing legal action.

 6. How the Money Flows on Closing Day